modalpdx/MintTinPS_882/README.md

 * Two 1 x 2 female headers (2.54mm/0.1") for power wires

 Other:
-* Risers to elevate the board off of the tin, or
+* Spacers to elevate the board off of the tin, and/or
 * Something else to fully insulate the bottom of the board

 ##Setting the adjustable voltage